Goto main content

 The couple's losses are staggering.

-All four of the family’s properties — their home, their daughter's house, her parents' house, and their summer cottage — have all been destroyed.
+All four of the family’s properties — their home, their daughter's house, their parents' house, and their summer cottage — have all been destroyed.
 Their vehicles have also been destroyed, with, one drone-struck right outside their own gate.

 The family of five fled with little more than their documents and some savings.